queqoogithub/self-driving-car-gtav/README.md

 # self-driving-car-gtav :car:
-learning by doing the CNN on the self drving car.
+learning by doing the CNN on the self driving car.

 ## Steps
 ### Infra